Urban Teacher Residency (MAT)

-The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.
 Applicants must have at least a 2.75 cumulative undergraduate GPA to be considered for admission.

 In order to make applying for graduate school as seamless as possible for you, we have